KKlob/Capstone2.5_Frontend/README.md

 Responsive, intuitive web app built primarily for use on a smartphone or other hand-held device.
 Single-Page-Application allowing easy access to relevent Congressional Member information.
 Simplifying the way we understand how our Politians represent us.
 Capstone includes congressional member lookup for most recent congress + user login to store subscribed members for quick lookup.
 Anyone wanting to have a quick informational lookup of US Congress Members would enjoy using this app.

 ## ToDo:
+- Write out Routes for app
 - Setup ENV + API requests
-- Restructure files
+  - API Routes created
+  - ENV variable for baseURL needed on Netlify
 - Design base app container
-- Write base tests
 - Flesh out components
-  - Write tests for components

 ## Technical Overview
 Front-end of Full-Stack Application using React to create a